 While water is a basic need, Thadani suggests tweaking how we think of it.
 “Replace the idea of water with ‘moisture’.
 Plants don’t need to be watered every single day and some can make do with being watered just once a week.
 In fact, overwatering is a common practice that unintentionally kills plants.
 Then, there’s also the problem of chlorinated water that comes in our taps.”

-Water in measured doses—and only when required
+Plant care tip: Water in measured quantities — and only when required

 “Check if your plant needs water by scratching the surface of the soil and pushing a finger a couple of inches deep.
 If the soil is dry there, water the plant.
 Alternatively, if you keep a disc or plate under the planter, check if that has dried out.
 If it has, water your plant.
 Don’t drown the plant or douse it like a fire—you might wash away good nutrients in the soil.
 Play it safe and consider frequently spraying water because at the end of the day, what plants need is moisture.
 This also keeps roots active, and they get stronger when they grow to look for water.”
 Thadani suggests a simple way to de-chlorinate water: “Fill a bucket of water and keep it overnight (indoors, in a bathroom or outdoors) with only a mosquito net covering it.
 The water will be free of chlorine by morning and ready to use.”